PowerShellCrack/PSAVDDeploymentToolkit/README.md

 ## Security concerns

-- Storage accoutn has public access but to certain virtual networks
+- Storage account has public access but to certain virtual networks
 - Container must be anonymous access with SASTokens

 ## TODOs